 Rheem continued opening new plants to produce water heaters, boilers and tanks—officially becoming the largest manufacturer of steel shipping containers and water heaters in the US.

-Rheem ventured into the soft water appliances market, leading the charge from its Chicago division.
+In the early-to-mid 1940s, Rheem ventured into the soft water appliances market, leading the charge from its Chicago division.

 Read MoreRheem soft water appliances started making an appearance back in the early to mid-1940s.
 Dr. R.M.
 Thomas, the Division President was noted in many trade articles and books discussing the advantages of water softening and purification on behalf of the company.
 Dr. Thomas also brought a wealth of knowledge from his prior positions within the company including his time working for Rheem's Research Products Inc based in Baltimore.
 By 1957 the Rheem line of soft water appliances had become so popular that some people were even selling fraudulent (inferior) product that was badged as manufactured by Rheem.
 Several arrests would be made that year due to these fraudulent products and false claims of medical benefits that were made by deceptive salesmen that had no connection with Rheem MFG.
 For close to two decades Rheem soft water products could be found available for purchase on the consumer appliance market.
 But the story does not end there.
 Not to disappear forever, the new line of Rheem water softening products can be found today for purchase exclusively at The Home Depot.